apache/spark/docs/quick-start.md

 {% endhighlight python %}

 This example only runs the job locally; for a tutorial on running jobs across several machines, see the [Standalone Mode](spark-standalone.html) documentation, and consider using a distributed input source, such as HDFS.

+Also, this example links against the default version of HDFS that Spark builds with (1.0.4).
+You can run it against other HDFS versions by [building Spark with another HDFS version](index.html#a-note-about-hadoop-versions).